-- 26. Having considered responses, changes have been made to the NPSs and accompanying Appraisals of Sustainability and a further consultation is being undertaken.
-The Government has also published its response to the original consultation. - 27.
+- 27. Having considered responses, changes were made to the NPSs and accompanying Appraisals of Sustainability and a further consultation was undertaken.
+The Government has also published its response to the original consultation. - 28.
 The Government undertook a national consultation in 2007 on the "in principle question" of whether it was in the public interest to allow private companies the option to invest in new nuclear power stations.
 This included specific consideration of both the technical and ethical issues associated with the management of new nuclear waste.
 A detailed evaluation of this consultation was carried out with lessons learned for future consultations (DECC 2009a).